 French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

-In many ways, the same is true for a partnerships leader trying to get buy-in from their ELT. âAlignment does not consistent in gazing at each other, but in looking in the same revenue direction.âÂ
+The same is true for a partnerships leader trying to get buy-in from their ELT.
+In B2B, alignment does not consist in gazing at each other, but in looking in the same revenue direction.

-In short, when youâre trying to get executive buy-in, youâre trying to do two things:Â
+When youâre trying to get executive buy-in, youâre trying to do two things:Â

 - Get your executive team to look in the same direction as you